Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Preliminaries

+\begin{definition}[Winning Strategy Computation] Given an SG $G$ and a winning objective $\varphi$, the \emph{almost-sure winning strategy computation problem} is to compute a strategy $\sigma_\square$ of player Even that is almost-sure winning from all $v \in W_\square$.
+Analogously, the \emph{positive winning strategy computation problem} is to compute a strategy $\sigma_\square$ of player Even that is positive winning from all $v \in V \setminus W_\bigcirc$. \end{definition}

-Figure \ref{sg}(right) provides an example of the set $W_\square$ for the parity objective and an almost-sure winning strategy $\sigma_\square$ of player Even.
+Figure~\ref{sg}(right) provides an example of the winning sets $W_\square$ and $W_\bigcirc$ for the parity objective, together with an almost-sure and positive winning strategy $\sigma_\square$ of player Even.
 We note that, under the strategy $\sigma_\square$, an infinite path starting from any $v \in W_\square$ visits the vertex with priority $0$ infinitely often with probability $1$.